secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 ##### Record Creation in Salesforce

-ACCOUNT/CONTACT records in Salesforce are created in a number of ways - [list imports](#list-imports), [mass creation screen flows](#mass-create-contacts-on-opportunities-with-contact-roles), field event booth scans, research, networking, webcasts, content downloads.
+ACCOUNT records in Salesforce are created in a number of ways - [list imports](/handbook/sales/field-operations/sales-operations/#how-to-get-help), [mass creation screen flows](#mass-create-contacts-on-opportunities-with-contact-roles), field event booth scans, research, networking, webcasts, content downloads.
 Ideally all ACCOUNTS exist in Salesforce and team members are only creating CONTACT records; however, if a connection is made at an event and follow up needs to be done *prior* to official event list upload occurs team members should do the following:
    - Search Salesforce to be sure ACCOUNT does not already exist **AND** search using the person's email address to ensure duplicate record is not created
    - Record **does not** exist: